WHERE TWO OR THREE ARE GATHERED TOGETHER

 Times for Bible teaching are included in the regular weekly services.
 During these times, one or more of the men in church fellowship will give teaching from the Bible on a variety of practical or doctrinal topics.
 The goal is to instruct and encourage Christians in their lives for the glory of our Savior, the Lord Jesus Christ.

-Classes are held in various classrooms for ages five to young adult students.
-After a time of group singing, the children are dismissed to their classrooms where they are instructed in a wide range of historical Biblical accounts and the simple applications to their lives.
+A group class is held for all ages.
+After a time of singing, instruction is given in a wide range of historical Biblical accounts and the simple applications to our lives.
 Teaching is given by members of the church with a focus on foundational Bible truths.
-The goal is to provide basic Biblical moral and spiritual truths that will stand each child in good stead for their future.
+The goal is to provide basic Biblical, moral and spiritual truths that will stand each child in good stead for their future.

 The first part of this meeting is dedicated for collective audible prayer by men who are members of the church fellowship.
 The second part of the meeting is a Bible study where a topic or chapter of the Bible is read by one of the men, followed by an introduction and overview of the topic or passage.
 Detailed discussion by men in the church fellowship follows.